gtamhankar/liri-node-app/README.md

 1) Clone or download this git repository.
 2) set spotify id  and secret key in .env file.
-3) liriporcess.js has the api key for the node-geocoder api. pls supply this key in this file.
+3) liriporcess.js has the api key for the node-geocoder api.
+Please supply this key in this file.
 3) Install following packages on your machine. - "dotenv": "^6.1.0",
     "geocoder": "^0.2.3",